-The prevailing therapeutic approach to treating cigarette smoking involves the use of medication to reduce the withdrawal associated with nicotine abstinence, along with psychosocial interventions to address the behavioral aspects of nicotine dependence and cessation.^{17,31,43-46} The U.S. Food and Drug Administration (FDA) has approved seven medications for treating nicotine dependence, which include nicotine replacement therapies (NRTs), bupropion, and varenicline.31 These were developed to alleviate the symptoms of nicotine withdrawal and craving, which peak soon after smoking has ceased and may persist or recur long after that time.^{47,48} Withdrawal and associated craving are major causes of smoking relapse.^{49,50} The psychological influences of nicotine dependence are addressed through counseling that teaches strategies that foster quitting and reduce the risk of relapse.
+The prevailing therapeutic approach to treating cigarette smoking involves the use of medication to reduce the withdrawal associated with nicotine abstinence, along with psychosocial interventions to address the behavioral aspects of nicotine dependence and cessation. ^{17,31,43-46} The U.S. Food and Drug Administration (FDA) has approved seven medications for treating nicotine dependence, which include nicotine replacement therapies (NRTs), bupropion, and varenicline.
+31 These were developed to alleviate the symptoms of nicotine withdrawal and craving, which peak soon after smoking has ceased and may persist or recur long after that time. ^{47,48} Withdrawal and associated craving are major causes of smoking relapse. ^{49,50} The psychological influences of nicotine dependence are addressed through counseling that teaches strategies that foster quitting and reduce the risk of relapse.
 This treatment model is rooted in scientists' understanding of the neurobiological, behavioral, and motivational processes associated with nicotine use.
 This chapter will focus on approaches to smoking cessation treatment that are supported by the research literature (e.g., Table 3.1)^{17,46,51} and will also discuss the use of ENDS, with a focus on cancer patients and survivors.

-Table 3.1Findings Regarding Interventions for Smoking Cessation and Treatments for Nicotine Dependence From the 2020 Surgeon General's Report on Smoking Cessation
+Table 3.1 Findings Regarding Interventions for Smoking Cessation and Treatments for Nicotine Dependence From the 2020 Surgeon General's Report on Smoking Cessation

-The evidence is inadequate to infer that: Smartphone apps for smoking cessation are independently effective in increasing smoking cessation.
-Electronic nicotine delivery systems (ENDS), in general, increase smoking cessation.
-The evidence is suggestive but not sufficient to infer that: The use of ENDS containing nicotine is associated with increased smoking cessation compared with the use of ENDS not containing nicotine.
-More frequent use of ENDS is associated with increased smoking cessation compared with less frequent use of ENDS.
-The evidence is sufficient to infer that: Behavioral counseling and cessation medication interventions increase smoking cessation compared with self-help materials or no treatment.
-Behavioral counseling and cessation medications are independently effective in increasing smoking cessation, and even more effective when used in combination.
-Proactive quitline counseling, when provided alone or in combination with cessation medications, increases smoking cessation.
-Short text message services about cessation are independently effective in increasing smoking cessation, particularly if they are interactive or tailored to individual text responses.
-Web- or internet-based interventions increase smoking cessation and can be more effective when they contain behavior-change techniques and interactive components.
-The evidence is suggestive but not sufficient to infer that: The use of ENDS containing nicotine is associated with increased smoking cessation compared with the use of ENDS not containing nicotine.
-More frequent use of ENDS is associated with increased smoking cessation compared with less frequent use of ENDS.
-The evidence is inadequate to infer that: Smartphone apps for smoking cessation are independently effective in increasing smoking cessation.
-Electronic nicotine delivery systems (ENDS), in general, increase smoking cessation.
-The evidence is suggestive but not sufficient to infer that: The use of ENDS containing nicotine is associated with increased smoking cessation compared with the use of ENDS not containing nicotine.
-More frequent use of ENDS is associated with increased smoking cessation compared with less frequent use of ENDS.
+The evidence is sufficient to infer • that:

+- Behavioral counseling and cessation medication interventions increase smoking cessation compared with self-help materials or no treatment. - Behavioral counseling and cessation medications are independently effective in increasing smoking cessation, and even more effective when used in combination. - Proactive quitline counseling, when provided alone or in combination with cessation medications, increases smoking cessation. - Short text message services about cessation are independently effective in increasing smoking cessation, particularly if they are interactive or tailored to individual text responses. - Web- or internet-based interventions increase smoking cessation and can be more effective when they contain behavior-change techniques and interactive components.

+The evidence is inadequate to infer that:

+- Smartphone apps for smoking cessation are independently effective in increasing smoking cessation. - Electronic nicotine delivery systems (ENDS), in general, increase smoking cessation.

+The evidence is suggestive but not sufficient to infer that:

+- The use of ENDS containing nicotine is associated with increased smoking cessation compared with the use of ENDS not containing nicotine. - More frequent use of ENDS is associated with increased smoking cessation compared with less frequent use of ENDS.

 Note: The Surgeon General's report refers to e-cigarettes, which are also known as ENDS.
-Source: U.S. Department of Health and Human Services 2020.31
+Source: USDHHS 2020.31